nerc-project/nerc-docs/docs/other-tools/kubernetes/microk8s.md

     ![The K8s Dashboard service](images/k8s-dashboard.jpg)

-    Once entered correct **TOKEN** the kubernetes-dashboard is accessed and looks like below:
+    Once you enter the correct **TOKEN** the kubernetes-dashboard is accessed and looks like below:

     ![The K8s Dashboard service interface](images/the_k8s_dashboard.png)